 1 2 3 4 5 6 7 8 9 10 11 12 |

-class GraphAsMatrix : #Constructor, set both input and block value, Time O(m*n) Space O(m*n) #m is number of rows, n is number of columns def __init__(self, input, blockValue) : self.rows = len(input) self.columns = len(input[0]) self.block = blockValue self.adj = [[0 for i in range(self.columns)] for j in range(self.rows)] for i in range (0, self.rows): for j in range(0, self.columns): self.adj[i][j] = input[i][j] |
+class GraphAsMatrix : #Constructor, set both input and block value, Time O(V^2) Space O(V^2) #m is number of rows, n is number of columns def __init__(self, input, blockValue) : self.rows = len(input) self.columns = len(input[0]) self.block = blockValue self.adj = [[0 for i in range(self.columns)] for j in range(self.rows)] for i in range (0, self.rows): for j in range(0, self.columns): self.adj[i][j] = input[i][j] |

-Depth first search in graph as adjacency matrix
+DFS in adjacency matrix

 Java